malikgaurav626/neonotes/README.md

 # NeoNotes

 NeoNotes is a captivating note-taking application that combines a mesmerizing 70s-style vaporwave aesthetic with modern functionality.
 This unique design choice not only emphasizes originality but also offers users a visually appealing and enjoyable experience.
+Demo -->> [Neo Notes](https://neonotes-local.netlify.app/)

 ![Logo](https://i.ibb.co/D5FY0W0/android-chrome-192x192.png")